eToro vs Trading 212 (2026):

 hidden costs on both sides

 Both advertise zero-commission investing.
 Both are popular with EU beginners.
-But the fee structures, FX handling, ETF ranges, and real use-cases are meaningfully different.
+But the fee structures, FX handling, crypto access, ETF ranges, platform tools, and real use-cases are meaningfully different.
 This comparison breaks down what each broker actually costs — and who each one genuinely suits.

 Some of the links on this site are affiliate links, meaning we may earn a commission at no extra cost to you if you sign up through them.
 This does not affect our reviews or recommendations — we only feature products we genuinely believe are useful for investors.
 This site provides educational content only, not personalized investment advice.
 Investments can lose value and past performance does not guarantee future results.
 You are responsible for your own financial decisions and for confirming the tax and legal rules that apply in your country.